 Covid-19 Read This first

-During 2020 almost all scootering events have been cancelled.
-Going forward the restrictions are likely to change over time, so before you go booking any hotels, or making plans, it is vital that you check with the organisers directly, as most events , certainly between March and October 2020 are being, or have been postponed or cancelled by their organisers.
-This includes the majority of foreign events we know of.
-As further restrictions come into force in October, more and more events will be postponed.
+During 2020 almost all scootering events were cancelled.
+Going forward the restrictions are likely to change over time, so before you go booking any hotels, or making plans, it is vital that you check with the organisers directly, as most events , certainly between March and July 2021 are being, or have been postponed or cancelled by their organisers.
+This includes the majority of foreign events we know of in the first half of the year.

-The early indications for 2021 do not look promising.
-It is unlikely that any events will take place until after Easter, and after that any large crowd gatherings are likely to be limited in number, and depdendant on people's behaviour before then.
-Unless we follow thr rules now, we won't be able to play later!
+What happens next will depend on how well we all follow the rules, but we suspect that any large crowd gatherings are likely to be limited in number, subject to all sorts of restrictions and depdendant on people's behaviour before we get to the end of the road out of lockdown.
+Unless we follow the rules now, we won't be able to play later!

 You can keep up to date with the latest advice and guidance on Covid-19 here. https://www.gov.uk/coronavirus